-Rural Settlement Policies RSP 6 To facilitate housing in rural areas under strong urban influence for those who have a demonstrable economic or social rural generated housing need in accordance with National Policy Objective 19 of the National Planning Framework and to apply a presumption against urban generated rural housing development.
-RSP 7 Single dwellings in Rural Areas Under Strong Urban Influence will only be permitted where the development complies with one of the following; a) The applicant is a landowner 1 , or the dwelling is for a member of his / her immediate a) The applicant is a landowner 1 , or the dwelling is for a member of his / her immediate family 2 . : b) The dwelling is for an individual who has lived in the local 3 rural area 4 for a minimum 1 period of 5 years prior to the date of submission of a planning application. c) The dwelling is required to meet the needs of a person working in an established rural based agricultural, commercial, industrial or other enterprise in the local area, where the person derives his/her main income from that activity, or by a member of his / her immediate family.
-Such circumstances may also include other persons whose work is intrinsically linked to the local rural area (such as teachers in rural schools). d) The dwelling is to facilitate a retiring farmer, where the applicant last worked ı principally as a farmer in the local area, or by a widow or widower of someone who) last worked principally as a farmer in the local area. e) The dwelling is required to facilitate site- specific and compelling special domestic or r personal circumstances, where genuine hardship would result if planning permission were refused.
-In these circumstances the onus will be placed on the applicant to justify why other alternative solutions, such as a house extension, granny flat or r mobile home, cannot be considered. f) The dwelling is to replace an existing dwelling, where the dwelling to be replaced; was in use or last used as a dwelling; has not been changed to a dwelling from another use without planning permission; exhibits all the essential characteristics of a dwelling house and is reasonably intact. ' g) The sympathetic change of use of a protected structure or a non-protected ! vernacular building (where the building is an important element in the landscape or of local architectural or historic merit) into residential use, where this secures its upkeep and survival, and the character and architectural or historic interest of the ì building would be preserved or enhanced.
-Proposals for a change of use should ı incorporate details of all intended alterations to the building and its curtilage to) demonstrate their effect on its appearance, character and setting.
-Improvements to) protected structures will comply with policies as set out in Chapter 15, Development t
+Rural Settlement Policies RSP 6 То facilitate housing in Rural Areas Under Strong Urban Influence for those who have a de monstrable economic or social rural generated housing need in accordance with Na tional Policy Objective 19 of the National Planning Framework and to apply a pre esumption against urban generated rural housing development.
+RSP 7 Sin gle dwellings in Rural Areas Under Strong Urban Influence will only be permitted wh nere the development complies with one of the following: a) The applicant is a landowner , or the dwelling is for a member of his / her immediate family . b) The dwelling is for an individual who has lived in the local rural area for a minimum ' period of 5 years prior to the date of submission of a planning application. c) The dwelling is required to meet the needs of a person working in an established rural based agricultural, commercial, industrial or other enterprise in the local area, where the person derives his/her main income from that activity, or by a member of his / her immediate family.
+Such circumstances may also include other persons whose work is intrinsically linked to the local rural area (such as teachers in rural schools). d) The dwelling is to facilitate a retiring farmer, where the applicant last worked principally as a farmer in the local area, or by a widow or widower of someone who last worked principally as a farmer in the local area. e) The dwelling is required to facilitate site- specific and compelling special domestic or personal circumstances, where genuine hardship would result if planning permission were refused.
+In these circumstances the onus will be placed on the applicant to justify why other alternative solutions, such as a house extension, granny flat or £١ mobile home, cannot be considered. f) The dwelling is to replace an existing dwelling, where the dwelling to be replaced; was in use or last used as a dwelling; has not been changed to a dwelling from another use without planning permission; exhibits all the essential characteristics of a dwelling house and is reasonably intact. g) The sympathetic change of use of a protected structure or a non-protected 81 vernacular building (where the building is an important element in the landscape or of local architectural or historic merit) into residential use, where this secures its upkeep and survival, and the character and architectural or historic interest of the building would be preserved or enhanced.
+Proposals for a change of use should incorporate details of all intended alterations to the building and its curtilage to demonstrate their effect on its appearance, character and setting.
+Improvements to protected structures will comply with policies as set out in Chapter 15, Development Management Standards of the Monaghan County Development Plan 2025-2031. h) The dwelling is for an emigrant who is returning to the local rural area, where he/she had previously lived for a minimum period of five continuous years.

-1 For the purpose of this section a landowner is defined as an individual with a minimum landholding in the local rural area of two hectares (5 acres), which he or she has owned for a minimum period of five years prior to the date of submission of a planning application.
+For the purpose of this section a landowner is defined as an individual with a minimum landholding in the local rural area of two hectares (5 acres), which he or she has owned for a minimum period of five years prior to the date of submission of a planning application.